 On his deathbed, a man is visited by a vampire.
 Both discuss potential plans for immortality.

-The black sheep of the family makes a random appearance.
+The black sheep of the family makes a random appearance and picks a fight with his father.

 A writer struggling with writer’s block decides to create some juicy drama in his own life.